SyncMaster7/deng-hydro-climate/README.md

 ### Motivation

 This project was built as a hands-on training exercise in data engineering, with the goal of applying production patterns — orchestration, data quality testing, metadata cataloguing, and public API delivery — to a real-world environmental dataset.
-The data source is the Estonian Environment Agency's open API; the business questions driving the analysis are about the relationship between precipitation, temperature, and river water levels across Estonian catchments.
+The data source is the Estonian Environment Agency's open API.
+The business questions driving the analysis are about the relationship between precipitation, temperature, and river water levels across Estonian catchments.

 ---

 ## Business Questions

-- How does precipitation affect water levels across Estonian river catchments?
-- How do sunny days (sunshine hours) affect water levels?
+- How do environmental factors affect water level fluctuations at monitoring stations?
-- Which rivers respond most strongly and most quickly to rainfall events?
+- Which environmental factors have the strongest impact on water level changes?

 ---